sethetter/talks/talks/deploying-web-apps/slides.md

   - what format it is in
   - how you can move it between services
 - Zapier Transfer for moving data around!

 ---

+## Some caveats

+- Maybe the simple option is poorly designed
+- Maybe the simple option is expensive
+- Maybe you're comfortable with certain tools
+- Maybe you're trying to learn something

+---